 It is essential for the climber and belayer to be able to communicate and listen to each other’s instructions in order to climb effectively.

 A great way to give your child a taste of rock climbing in a fun and safe environment is to enrol them in a school holiday rock climbing program.
 Australian Sports Camps offer 2 Day Rock Climbing Programs over the school holidays, coordinated and run by expert coaches.

 Your child will learn a variety of different climbing moves and techniques to help them develop their own climbing abilities.
-They will also learn about the different disciplines of climbing and some of the other skills required such as knot-craft, equipment selection, strategy and route planning.
+They will also learn about the different disciplines of climbing.
+For example, other skills required, such as knot-craft, equipment selection, strategy and route planning.

-The programs are available for 6 to 16 year olds with all training structured to suit specific age levels, while utilising quality indoor facilities.
+The rock climbing for kids programs are available for 6 to 16 year old’s.
+ASC uses quality indoor climbing facilities and we structure all training to suit specific age levels.